Rwanda suspends BBC's local radio service over genocide documentary

 Critics say Kagame, who led his predominantly Tutsi rebel movement to power after the genocide and won support from Western powers as an ally in turbulent central Africa, has taken advantage of Western guilt over the genocide to increase persecution of opponents.

-In June, the U.S. State Department cited “credible reports” that journalists have been threatened in the central African country and that the government has suspended a call-in news radio program.
+In June, the U.S. State Department cited “credible reports” that journalists have been threatened in the central African country and that the government has suspended a call-in news radio programme.

-Shyaka Anastase, the head of the Rwandan governance board, told a news conference the regulatory body had decided “to stop the Kinyarwanda BBC programs starting from today.”
+Shyaka Anastase, the head of the Rwandan governance board, told a news conference the regulatory body had decided “to stop the Kinyarwanda BBC programmes starting from today.”

 “We don’t have an issue with any international media.
 We have an issue with the media that act against the unity of Rwandans,” he said.